munificent/game-programming-patterns/book/dirty-flag.markdown

 ### Let's get dirty

 So this code does the right thing -- renders all the meshes in the right place -- but it doesn't do it efficiently.
-It's calling `_local.combine(parentWorld)` on every node in the graph, every frame.
+It's calling `local_.combine(parentWorld)` on every node in the graph, every frame.
 Let's see how this pattern fixes that.
 First, we need to add two fields to `GraphNode`:

 ^code dirty-graph-node

-The `_world` field caches the previously-calculated world transform, and `_dirty`, of course, is the dirty flag.
+The `world_` field caches the previously-calculated world transform, and `dirty_`, of course, is the dirty flag.
 Note that the flag starts out `true`.
 When we create a new node, we haven't calculated it's world transform yet, so at birth it's already out of sync with the local transform.

 The only reason we need this pattern is because objects can *move*, so let's add support for that: